 Nowadays most of the users are aware of Command Prompt that is present in all the versions of Windows.
-Undoubtedly it can be said as one of the most dominant tools on the Operating System.
-However, Windows support another powerful application, PowerShell, that can be used for a wide range of operation in order to handle configuration and carry out task automation.
+Undoubtedly this is one of the most dominant tools on the Windows Operating System.
+However, Windows support another powerful application, PowerShell, to perform a wide range of operations.
+Just sign in as an Administrator and you may run PowerShell to handle configuration and carry out task automation.

 6 simplest way to open PowerShell as admin on Windows 10

 You can open this tool by using Cortana, available on the Taskbar on Windows 10.

 - Click on Cortana and type Powershell.

 - Here move to the right pane and select Run as Administrator option.

 - Click on Yes to access UAC.